Yang-Tang/shinyAceMod/README.md

 ### Introduction

-In debugging a shiny app, it would be very useful to check the value of an input or reactive object while the app is runing.
+When debugging a shiny app, it would be very useful to check the value of an input or reactive object while the app is runing.
 By loading this `shinyAce`-based shiny module, it's easy to perform this task in read-time.
 This shiny modlule provide an Ace editor interface and evaluate any code input in shiny environment and displace output in a `verbatimTextOutput()`.

 ### Pre-request